gapotchenko/Gapotchenko.FX/Source/Data/Integrity/Checksum/Gapotchenko.FX.Data.Integrity.Checksum/README.md

 This is the root interface provided by a checksum algorithm.
 The generic parameter `T` defines the data type of a checksum value.
-For example, `System.UInt32` would be a type `T` for a CRC-32 algorithm.
+For example, `System.UInt32` would be the type `T` for a CRC-32 algorithm.

 Checksum algorithm interface provides several notable methods.